s-ball/MockSelector/README.md

 ## Description

 This is a collection of Python classes designed to help to test TCP servers based on selectors.
-MockSelector provides everything needed to easily write unittest TestCases simulating incoming connections and the associated input data
+The `mockselector` package provides everything needed to easily write unittest TestCases simulating incoming connections and the associated input data